Frequently Asked Questions

 Good Energy at KEMA Part 2: Poised for Massive Expansion

 Good Energy at KEMA Part 3: Municipal Energy Aggregation is Good Government

 Good Energy at KEMA Part 4: Serious Savings in Illinois

 Good Energy at KEMA Part 5: Municipal Energy Aggregation – A Decision Made by Communities

 Good Energy at KEMA Part 6: Get Involved Early and Set a Clear Message

 Good Energy at KEMA Part 7: A Look Ahead to the Future of Municipal Aggregation

 Who is Good Energy, L.P.?

-Good Energy, L.P. is an energy consulting firm and national leader in the design and implementation of municipal aggregation programs.
-Good Energy is the retained municipal aggregation consultant for over 200 communities across the country and currently has 154 active aggregations in Illinois, comprised of over 300,000 households and businesses.
+Good Energy, L.P. is an energy consulting firm and the national leader in the design and implementation of municipal aggregation programs.
+Good Energy is the retained municipal aggregation consultant for over 200 communities across the country and currently has over 150 active aggregations in Illinois, comprised of more than 300,000 households and businesses.
 Good Energy has partnered with your municipality to design and operate this program.